casdijkman/c4s/NOTES.md

 ## To do

 - Complete css class examples documentation
-- Publish as NPM module
 - Enable and publish source maps
   See: https://stackoverflow.com/a/38442789
-- Add "What is C4S" text to index.njk page
 - Rewrite shell scripts to be node scripts (low priority)

 ### Modules to add